 36 Sea/water environment

-In a situation where the galvanic values of the gasket and the housing material differ more than 0.3 Volts in a salty environment, or 0.5% in an environment with just water, galvanic corrosion will occur.
+In a situation where the galvanic values of the gasket and the housing material differ more than 0.3 volts in a salty environment, or 0.5 volts in an environment with just water, galvanic corrosion will occur.
 Even at a distance of 10 km from the sea, the atmosphere may be as salty as right on the coast.
 So the appropriate gasket material has to be chosen, see gasket selection graph.

 37 Around the bolt holes should be sufficient space for a water seal.
 Water should never reach the EMI gasket or the construction via the bolt holes.
-Alternatively extra water sealing can be applied around the the bolts in the form of rings (fig. 37.1).
+Alternatively, extra water sealing can be applied around the bolts in the form of rings. (fig. 37.1).

 Rules of thumb for gasket choice, DEPENDING ON THE TYPE OF ENCLOSURE

-41 Very small construction, (smaller than 150 x 150) grooves, casted, moulded or machined: conductive profiles, o-ring or cut gasket out of highly conductive rubber are suitable (fig. 41.1).
+41 Very small construction, (smaller than 150 x 150) grooves, casted, molded or machined: conductive profiles, o-ring or cut gasket out of highly conductive rubber are suitable (fig. 41.1).

-42 Small construction, (about 200 x 200 mm) multi-shield gasket, consisting of metal wire from top to bottom though a soft silicone rubber with a thickness of 2-3 mm are suitable (fig. 42.1).
+42 Small construction, (about 200 x 200mm) multi-shield gasket, consisting of metal wire from top to bottom through a soft silicone rubber with a thickness of 2-3 mm are suitable. (fig. 42.1).

-43 Medium size construction, made of zinc-plated steel/metal.
-Standard shield, neoprene foam with water seal, minimum width about 4 mm and thickness 2-3 mm are suitable (fig. 43.1).
+43 Medium size construction, zinc-plated steel/metal: standard shield, neoprene foam with water seal, minimum width about 4mm and thickness 2-3 mm. (fig. 43.1).

-44 Full size rack with door.
-Ultra-soft twin shield with separate water seal or knitted mesh over silicone tube with water seal, V-shape with additional water sealing, thickness 6-10 mm are suitable.
-Other products like finger strips, textile-covered parts, clip-on gaskets or custom build hybride gaskets are suitable. (fig. 44.1).
+44 Full-size rack with a door.
+Ultra-soft twin shield with separate water seal or knitted mesh over silicone tube with water seal, V-shape with additional water sealing, thickness 6-10 mm is suitable.
+Other products like finger strips, textile-covered parts, clip-on gaskets or custom build hybrid gaskets are suitable. (fig. 44.1).

-45 The closing force of a shielded door/Faraday cage door should be reduced as much as possible.so that it can be opened by hands (fig. 45.1) For more information read .
+45 The closing force of a shielded door/Faraday cage door should be reduced as much as possible so that it can be opened by hands.
+For more information read 55

 46 Gasket thickness

-49 When the housing has only one edge flange while a water and EMI seal are needed, this can be created by using clip-op gaskets.
-Of these gaskets more than 200 different shapes have been produced edged with mesh or highly conductive textiles.
+49 When the housing has only one edge flange while a water and EMI seal are needed, this can be created by using clip-on gaskets.
+Of these gaskets, more than 200 different shapes have been produced edged with mesh or highly conductive textiles.
 They are mounted by means of clamping.
-When we cut them into shape according to the customer’s wishes, they can even make angles of 90 degrees (fig. 49.1).
+When we cut them into shape according to the customer’s wishes, they can even make angles of 90 degrees.

 50 For instruments and introducing high currents into a construction we make over 2400 different Be-Cu finger strips.
 These are not allowed in every country and are susceptible to being damaged when they are used in a construction that is not protected properly (knife-edge).

 52 In order to keep a gasket from becoming overly compressed, it is possible to add compression stops next to the bolt holes.
-If there is enough space, plastic or metal rings (compression stops) with the final thickness can be integrated in the gasket (fig. 37.1).
+If there is enough space, plastic or metal rings (compression stops) with the final thickness can be integrated into the gasket.

 56 For special constructions, our custom-built profiles can help to create an optimal seal.